Subscribe to the Moving to Portland Newsletter

 Oaks Parks Amusement Center

-Sara Paulson, for her master's in history from Portland State University, wrote the history of the park which you can view at Oaks Park History.
+You can read about the history of the park at Oaks Park History.
 If you are a carousel fan, Portland photographer Jim Lommasson has documented the Oaks Park carousel by taking photographs over the years.

 Share-It Square